petr-kus/pytest-in-robotframework/README.md

 ## Support Me 💡

-If this project has saved you time or made your day easier, why not buy me a coffee? ☕ Every contribution helps me stay motivated and keep improving the tool for users like you!
+If this project has **saved you time or made your day easier, why not buy me a coffee?** ☕ Every contribution helps me **stay motivated** and keep improving the tool for users like you!

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-orange?logo=buymeacoffee&style=flat-square)](https://buymeacoffee.com/petrkus)

-🙏 **With your support**, I can dedicate more time to developing new features, improving existing tools, and creating new resources—all in my free time after regular work.
-Your donations not only inspire me to continue but also show me that this tool has real users who want me to keep improving and supporting it.
+🙏 **With your support**, I can dedicate more time to developing new features, improving existing tools, and creating new resources—**all in my free time after regular work**.
+Your donations not only inspire me to continue but also show me that this **tool has real users** who want me to keep improving and supporting it.

 You can also support me in the following ways:
 - Directly through **GitHub Sponsors**: [GitHub Sponsors](https://github.com/sponsors/petrkus) (look for the heart on my profile).